import time

 tstart = time.time()

-'Proximal operator (f): %s\n'
+"Proximal operator (f): %s\n"

-'Proximal operator (g): %s\n'
+"Proximal operator (g): %s\n"

-'Linear operator (A): %s\n'
+"Linear operator (A): %s\n"

-'tau = %10e\tmu = %10e\tniter = %d\n' % (type(proxf),
+"tau = %10e\tmu = %10e\tniter = %d\n"

-head = ' Itn x[0] f g J = f + g'
+head = " Itn x[0] f g J = f + g"

 print(head)